 SHSCC Careers Education, Information and Guidance (CEIAG) is a comprehensive programme which aims to help students understand and reflect on their own achievements, qualities, interests and values, and raise aspirations for their future.
 It prepares them for making considered and realistic choices about Key Stage 3 options, Post-16 and Post-18 pathways and offers the skills required for future career development.
-The CEIAG provision forms part of the pastoral programme and is delivered by the Careers Co-ordinator, Tutors, and through Skills for Life lessons, assemblies, collapsed day activities, trips and visits and workshops.
-We work closely with specialist outside agencies and employers to offer students impartial and unbiased career guidance.
+The CEIAG provision forms part of the pastoral programme and is delivered by the Careers Co-ordinator, Tutors, and through Skills for Life lessons, dedicated CEIAG registration sessions assemblies, collapsed day activities, trips and visits and workshops.
+We work closely with specialist outside agencies, Alumni, local FE and HE institutions and employers to offer students impartial and unbiased career guidance.
 Up-to-date CEIAG resources are located in the SHSCC Library and Sixth Form Centre with all students having access to impartial online career guidance.
+We have many CEIAG events throughout the year, including a bi-ennial SHSCC Careers Fair.

-At Sir Harry Smith Community College, Year 7, 8 and 9 students are provided with opportunities to consider their strengths in terms of subjects, skills and personal qualities through Skills for Life lessons and targeted careers sessions.
-In Year 9, students are supported and guided with their pathway decisions, and parents are invited to information evenings which explain options.
-All students can request a personal interview with our in-college Careers Co-ordinator, Mrs Angela Curtis.
+At Sir Harry Smith Community College, Year 7, 8 and 9 students are provided with opportunities to consider their strengths in terms of subjects, skills and personal qualities through Skills for Life lessons and targeted careers sessions and workshops.
+In Year 9, students are supported and guided through their pathway decisions, and parents are invited to information evenings which explain options.
+All students and parents can request a personal interview with our in-college Careers Coordinator, Mrs Angela Curtis.
 All students are also encouraged to use our extensive Careers Library to research career routes and entry qualifications.

-In Year 10, students follow a careers education programme, which reviews their attainment, skills, experience and personal work.
-Year 11 students prepare CVs and letters of application for a mock interview in the autumn term, and both Year 10 and 11 students have a 1:1 careers meeting with our Careers Co-ordinator, Mrs Angela Curtis.
+In Year 10, students follow a careers education programme, which reviews their attainment, skills, experience and personal work, and they have the opportunity to attend workshops and assemblies about different pathways as well as dedicated careers sessions.
+Year 10 and 11 students prepare CVs and letters of application for a mock interview in the autumn term of Year 11.
+All Key Stage 3 students have a 1:1 guidance meeting with our Careers Co-ordinator, Mrs Angela Curtis.
 Trips to Higher Education institutions, Further Education colleges and local companies are also arranged for students.
-Year 11 students are provided with individual help, advice and guidance with applications to Further Education, apprenticeships and employment.
+Year 11 students are provided with individual help, advice and guidance with applications to sixth form, Further Education, apprenticeships, T-levels and employment.

-Sixth Form students are provided with individual help, advice and guidance with applications for university, Further Education, apprenticeships or employment.
-Particular focus is on Higher Education opportunities, and the College has formed strong links with the University of Cambridge, University of East Anglia, Northampton University, Peterborough University Centre, and Anglia Ruskin University.
+Sixth Form students are provided with individual help, advice and guidance with applications for university, Further Education, apprenticeships, gap years or employment.
+Particular focus is on Higher Education opportunities, and the College has formed strong links with the University of Cambridge, University of East Anglia, Northampton University, University of Lincoln, Peterborough University Centre, and Anglia Ruskin University.
 We regularly take part in workshop and activity days at these institutions.
 Staff members from Higher Education institutions, apprenticeship organisations and local employers regularly come to talk to students and parents about Post-18 opportunities.
 At the end of Year 12, Sixth Formers complete a two week work experience placement and prepare for and attend a rigorous mock interview with local employers at the end of the autumn term.